-- a) Procurement of goods such as: diagnostic kits, reagents, consumables, PPE, equipment, vaccines, vaccine storage or vaccine distribution equipment, medical supplies, devices, and equipment necessary for evaluation, treatment, and monitoring, including ventilators and other equipment necessary for oxygen therapy (oxygen concentrators, pulse oximeters, etc.), infusion pumps, defibrilators, monitors, suction equipment, equipment and supplies to set up new ICU beds, mobile x-rays, mobile echo devices, PCR laboratory, non-medical equipment and inventory (triage), modular hospital (triage and stationary center) and other equipment; provision of food and basic supplies to quarantined populations and COVID-19-affected households, vulnerable groups, beneficiaries of means-tested programs. - b) Services: provisions to address capacity building needs of the medical service providers and supporting staff training related to COVID-19 emergency preparedness, infection control and medical waste management; strengthen the project's emergency response (e.g., installation of mobile COVID 19 hospitals for admission, triage, testing and accommodation of patients in a Stationary center; development of testing, treatment, referral and discharge protocols, streamlining of Employment Agency procedures); - c) Communication, outreach, and awareness-building campaigns to ensure that relevant information is disseminated to properly sensitize citizens to the risks related to COVID-19 and to inform them about the cash and in-kind benefits and health activities financed under the project, to ensure communities can provide just-in-time-feedback to government to ensure that investments respond to local needs and reach vulnerable groups. - d) Works: limited renovations, if needed to operationalize additional ICU beds, and for medical waste management and disposal systems and repurpose of existing HCF to meet the expected surge in demand for hospital beds, especially isolation and intensive care beds; to establish specialized units in a limited number of selected hospitals (focusing primarily on Infectious Diseases Clinic, the Clinic for Children's Diseases, the Clinic for Neurosurgery, and the Center for Anesthesiology, Resuscitation and Intensive Care), and installation of 17 mobile COVID 19 hospitals within the existing hospitals (in Gevgelija, Kumanovo, Kavadarci, Strumica, Kicevo, Tetovo, Debar, Gostivar, Struga, Kocani, Ohrid, Shtip, Bitola, Veles, Prilep, Resen and Institute for Lung Diseases Kozle Skopje).
-Also, the Project include repurposing of the Health Care facilities in terms of reconstruction/rehabilitation of the 113 vaccination points in 35 Health Care Facilities within the country.
+- a) Procurement of goods such as: diagnostic kits, reagents, consumables, PPE, equipment, vaccines, vaccine storage or vaccine distribution equipment, medical supplies, devices, and equipment necessary for evaluation, treatment, and monitoring, including ventilators and other equipment necessary for oxygen therapy (oxygen concentrators, pulse oximeters, etc.), infusion pumps, defibrillators, monitors, suction equipment, equipment and supplies to set up new ICU beds, mobile x-rays, mobile echo devices, PCR laboratory, non-medical equipment and inventory (triage), modular hospital (triage and stationary center) and other equipment; provision of food and basic supplies to quarantined populations and COVID-19-affected households, vulnerable groups, beneficiaries of means-tested programs. - b) Services: provisions to address capacity building needs of the medical service providers and supporting staff training related to COVID-19 emergency preparedness, infection control and medical waste management; strengthen the project's emergency response (e.g., installation of mobile COVID 19 centers for admission, triage, testing and accommodation of patients in a Stationary center; development of testing, treatment, referral and discharge protocols, streamlining of Employment Agency procedures); - c) Communication, outreach, and awareness-building campaigns to ensure that relevant information is disseminated to properly sensitize citizens to the risks related to COVID-19 and to inform them about the cash and in-kind benefits and health activities financed under the project, to ensure communities can provide just-in-time-feedback to government to ensure that investments respond to local needs and reach vulnerable groups. - d) Works: limited renovations/reconstruction, if needed to operationalize additional ICU beds, and for medical waste management and disposal systems and repurpose of existing HCF to meet the expected surge in demand for hospital beds, especially isolation and intensive care beds; to establish specialized units in a limited number of selected hospitals (focusing primarily on Infectious Diseases Clinic, the Clinic for Children's Diseases, the Clinic for Neurosurgery, and the Center for Anesthesiology, Resuscitation and Intensive Care), and installation of 17 mobile COVID 19 centers within the existing hospitals (in Gevgelija, Kumanovo, Kavadarci, Strumica,

+Kicevo, Tetovo, Debar, Gostivar, Struga, Kocani, Ohrid, Shtip, Bitola, Veles, Prilep, Resen and Institute for Lung Diseases - Kozle Skopje).
+Also, the Project include repurposing of the Health Care facilities in terms of reconstruction/renovation of the vaccination points in 35 Health Care Facilities within the country.

-All reconstruction activities within the Project will be performed within the frame of the existing public health care facilities, located in urban and rural areas and connected on public water supply, sewage and waste collection services.
+All reconstruction/installation activities within the Project will be performed within the frame of the existing public health care facilities, located in urban and rural areas and connected on public water supply, sewage and waste collection services.

-The main environmental and social risks from the Project are: the occupational health and safety issues related to testing and handling of supplies; medical waste management and community health and safety issues related to the handling, transportation and disposal of healthcare wastes and other generated types of waste during the all project's phases; medium scale construction impacts (due to short term construction works in area located in hospital borders where will be installed mobile COVID 19 hospitals) related to air, water, noise emissions and waste generation (different types of hazardous and non - hazardous waste), traffic safety, OH&S and community health and safety.
+The main environmental and social risks from the Project are: the occupational health and safety issues related to testing and handling of supplies; medical waste management and community health and safety issues related to the handling, transportation and disposal of healthcare wastes and other generated types of waste during the all project's phases; medium scale construction impacts (due to short term construction works in area located in hospital borders where will be installed mobile COVID 19 centers) related to air, water, noise emissions and waste generation (different types of hazardous and non - hazardous waste), traffic safety, OH&S, fire safety within oxygen enriched locations and community health and safety.

-According the assessment of ES risk, both the Environmental and Social risks are categorized as Moderate.
+According the assessment of ES risk, both the Environmental and Social risks were initially categorized as Substantial, but following November 2021 the inherent Life & Fire Safety (L&FS) risks of the modular Covid centers, the Environmental risk of the project has been reclassified as High.
 It will require appropriate precautionary measures to be planned and implemented.